 12. Iceland is one of the Happiest Countries in the World

 According the World Happiness Report, Iceland ranks third in the world for happiness.
 If you travel to Iceland, you will surely find some happy and friendly locals to talk to.
 The local Icelandic swimming pools are a great place to meet new people where you can have fun and interesting conversations with the locals.

 13. Iceland has Unique Animals You Won’t See Everywhere

-Iceland does not only have unique landscapes, it also has some unique animals.
+Iceland does not only have unique landscapes, but it also has some unique animals.
 One of the most famous Icelandic animals is the Puffin.
 Puffins are seabirds that only come to Iceland to hatch eggs over the summer months.
 Iceland is also known for a special breed of horse, the Icelandic Horse.
-The Icelandic horses are small and long lived, and many Icelanders get really offended if you call the Icelandic horses, ponies.
+The Icelandic horses are small and long-lived, and many Icelanders get really offended if you call the Icelandic horses, ponies.
 Iceland is also a great place to go whale watching.
 The ocean around Iceland has many different types of whales and dolphins, and they often like to show off for the people watching.

 14. Iceland Has Countless Fun Activities

 Whether you love adrenaline and adventure, or if you like to explore the world in a calm manner, Iceland is the place for you.
 Iceland has many fun activities for the thrill seekers such as snowmobiling, paragliding, river rafting, and diving.
 Iceland also has activities for the more cautious traveler such as whale watching, hiking, snorkeling, and exotic bathing.
 Iceland is full of fun activities for everyone!